software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ./mvnw package
 ```

+The command output will display the path to the generated JAR file.

 {: .highlight }

 > If you have trouble generating the JAR file with the `./mvnw package` command, see if [this](problems-and-solutions#warning-java_home-environment-variable-is-not-set) solves the problem.

-The command will generate the JAR file under the `target` folder.
-Inside the folder there should be a file `quizzer-0.0.1-SNAPSHOT.jar`.
 If the application is currently running, for example in Eclipse, stop it.
 Then, run `java -jar target/quizzer-0.0.1-SNAPSHOT.jar` to run the application with the JAR file.
 Open the application in <http://localhost:8080> and see that it is working.

 {: .important-title }

 > Exercise 28
 >
 > Generate a JAR file for the application and run the application using the JAR file.
 Add instructions on how to generate and run the application using the JAR file to the "Developer guide" section in the `README.md` file.
+>
+> NB: The `target` folder (including the JAR file) _should not be pushed to GitHub_.
+The whole `target` folder is commonly ignored by Git using a `.gitignore` file.
+We'll get to the purpose of this file later.

 {: .note }